When do I call the midwife?

 30% of women expose their babies to GBS at the time of birth.
 GBS is a normal intestinal bacteria that sometimes colonizes the genital tract.
 But three of 100 babies born to women who test positive for GBS can become very sick.
-GBS illness includes a blood infection, spinal cord infection, and possible meningitis.
+GBS illness in a baby includes a blood infection, spinal cord infection, and possible meningitis.
 A baby can die, and or have brain damage from a serious infection.

 The CDC recommends Penicillin in labor for mothers who test positive for GBS.
 That means 97 mothers and babies will be treated for GBS and exposed to antibiotics who did not need it.
 There are babies who will become sick from GBS, who have received antibiotics.
 There are babies who will become sick who have not received antibiotics.
 Antibiotics are currently our best tool for prevention of GBS transmission during labor.
 It decreases a baby's risk of getting sick from GBS by 1%.
 The risk goes down from 3 babies getting sick per 100 babies to 2 babies.
 Our other concern is that needless antiobiotics create antbiotic resistance and add to the pandemic of antiobiotic resistant infections.
 Currently 700,000 people a year die from infections resistant to antibiotics.
 We want what is best for baby.